mihaigabriel16/arby/README.md

 <p>How is arbitrage calculated?
 (1 / ODDS_A + 1 / ODDS_B) * 100</p>
 <p>If the arbitrage equation is lower than 100%, profit is guaranteed.</p>
+<p>You can change the STAKE and MINIMUM ARBITRAGE in the configs.py file.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>